 When it's automated: Stripe fires a webhook the moment the payment clears. n8n catches it, calls the Discord API, assigns the correct role, and sends a welcome DM — all within 2 seconds.
 The member doesn't wait.
 You don't touch it.

 The same logic runs on cancellations.
 Subscription cancelled in Stripe → role removed in Discord within seconds.
 No spreadsheet audits.
 No members keeping access they're not paying for.
+We cover the exact workflow in our guide on automatically removing Discord members on cancellation.

 Build this first.
 It's the highest-impact automation in any paid community, and everything else connects to it.